 The project and steering team managing a Marketing Automation project need to play their role as strong organizers too.
 Besides creating a realistic schedule, they should also be there to tackle the individual needs of the project members, ideally already anticipating them.
 Doing something extra like project team lunches or drinks helps to keep the team motivated.

 Besides the “Yes, I did it” feeling when you cross the finishing line, which causes tears to even some of the toughest men, you get your medal at the finish.
 It may look like a dumb piece of metal, but it gives you a lasting memory and sign of recognition.
 By the way, when you take part in the New York Marathon, and then the day after you walk around the city with your medal showing, you get a continuous flow of “respect” messages from New York citizens.
 At the Great Breweries Marathon, there was an extra reward: you got a box of some of the finest Belgian beers.

 Take these tips into account if you go for a Marketing Automation project, or basically any larger Marketing Technology project (like CRM, a new website, etc.), and you will be more successful in getting results.
-We apply these in our project and you can check our step-by-step approach here.
+We apply these in our project: check out our step-by-step approach.